7 Actual Important Things all Pregnant Women Need to Know…

 7. Dressing your baby

 How do you get those tiiiiny little vests over the head of a baby with zero muscle control?
 (Answer – you put the head hole under the back of their head and pull it gently over the top).
 As silly as it sounds, no one ever told me or showed me and I had not slept much so how was I to know?
 It took me a week to figure it out – luckily I have a summer baby.
 He lived in fully poppered sleepsuits most of the time.
 Also, everyone kept telling me I needed a going home outfit for him and that is a lie.
-I needed a clean sleep suit for him to go home in.
+After an 18 hour labour and a week in hospital all I needed a clean sleep suit for him to go home in.
 I did pack an outfit but he was too tiny and I didn’t care one bit, I just wanted to get home.

 I’m sure I’ve missed some because… well because my son is two and my brain is mush from all the parenting.
 As a bonus, I asked my husband what he wished he’d known.
 Apparently he’s quite traumatised.
 Here is his list: